potchi23/conFusionServer/README.md

 # conFusionServer

 This is a Node.js server from Coursera about backend programming.
-It helped me to learn Node.js and BaaS.
+It helped me understand how Node.js and BaaS work.